(Updated in September 2022)

-- CONSENSUS.
-Solana uses a hybrid consensus: proof of history(PoH) combined with proof of stake; Cosmos only uses proof of stake (PoS).
+- CONSENSUS: Solana uses a hybrid consensus: Proof of History (PoH) combined with Proof of Stake; Cosmos only uses proof of stake (PoS).

 I have a free newsletter where I send out technical analyses on Bitcoin, Ethereum, Cardano, etc. Also, I’ll give you helpful guides and reviews.

 - Inflation: Spanning from 2020 to 2031, Solana has an initial inflation rate of 8% which descends yearly into a long-term outlook of 1.5%.
 Click this link for a more in-depth look at Solana Tokenomics.

 - Cosmos (ATOM) vs Algorand (ALGO): Which Is The Better Investment?

-Or maybe this one: Cosmos (ATOM) vs Cardano (ADA): Which Is The Better Investment?
+- Cosmos (ATOM) vs Cardano (ADA): Which Is The Better Investment?